cander67/eBike-Use/README.md

 Analysis of eBike-Use
 =====================

 This project parses, cleans, and analyzes the Ford GoBike dataset from [Kaggle](https://www.kaggle.com/datasets/chirag02/ford-gobike-2019feb-tripdata).
-The current scope includes analysis and visualization of rider use patterns.
+The current scope includes analysis and visualization of rider use patterns to understand peak use times and ride duration.

 Pre-requisites
 ---------------------